T-X: Literature

 The 2003 comic series Terminator 3: Eyes of the Rise depicts the events of Terminator 3: Rise of the Machines from the perspective of the T-X, detailing how it was prepared for its mission before being sent back in time, what its thoughts were during the events of the film, additionally revealing that the T-X survives the film's conclusion in its liquid metal form, albeit no longer being able to take solid form due to a lack of solid material, bar forming a face after John Connor and Kate Brewster have left their bunker to smile at the beginning of Judgment Day.

 In the 2004 novel Terminator Hunt, a second T-X is trained by captured resistance members for a jump to the 1960s where she will track the Connor family for the next forty years.
 A captured resistance soldier, Paul Keeley, is tricked into helping make the T-X more human.
 An implant in his brain causes him to think that the T-X is a girl named Eliza, and his interaction with her helps her learn how to be human.
 The resistance captures the T-X and rescues Keeley.
 But Eliza uses the implant to make Keeley think they have been captured by a rogue government, and he frees her.
 Overburdened with guilt, Keeley convinces John and Katherine Connor to give him another chance to capture Eliza.
 Through the implant, Paul discovers the training facility she has escaped to, and Eliza is again captured by the resistance and reprogrammed to serve it.

-In the crossover comic Superman vs. The Terminator: Death to the Future (2000), there is a female Terminator called Terminatrix.
-However, it is never mentioned if it is a T-X or not as the comic predates Terminator 3: Rise of the Machines.